GuilinZ/StreetMap/README.md

 I enhanced the **StreetMapActor** with the ability to spawn road actors for autonomous vehicle simulation.
 Currently 4 road types (Highway, MajorRoad, Tertiary, Street) and 6 road meshes are supported.
 Users can customize the mapping between combination of **RoadType** and **bIsOneWay** to road mesh tags.
 Static road meshes can be assigned to mesh tags in **StreetMapActor settings**.

 This repo is integrated as a submodule in my [Carla project](https://github.com/ruichen-v/carla).
-See [README](https://github.com/ruichen-v/carla) for usage.
+See [README](https://github.com/ruichen-v/carla) for more details.

 Some more screen shots are given below.